h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 - The elongation of the density surface along the direction of maximum variance

 ![3D Probability Density](../Images/Contour_Plots/ex5_3d_visualization.png)
-*Figure 18: 3D probability density surface of the height-weight relationship.*
+*3D probability density surface of the height-weight relationship.*

 The marginal distributions show:
 - The height distribution follows a normal distribution with mean ≈ 170cm